killop/anything_about_game/README.md

 * [unity-entity-component-system](https://github.com/elraccoone/unity-entity-component-system) A better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
 By moving from object-oriented to data-oriented design it will be easier for you to reuse the code and easier for others to understand and work on it.
 * [ME.ECS](https://github.com/chromealex/ecs) ECS for Unity with full game state automatic rollbacks
 * [ME.ECSBurst](https://github.com/chromealex/ME.ECSBurst)
+* [ecsrx.unity](https://github.com/EcsRx/ecsrx.unity) A simple framework for unity using the ECS paradigm but with unirx for fully reactive systems.
+* [morpeh](https://github.com/scellecs/morpeh) Fast and Simple Entity Component System (ECS) Framework for Unity Game Engine
 #### Python
 * esper - A lightweight Entity System for Python [[github](https://github.com/benmoran56/esper) ![benmoran56/esper](https://img.shields.io/github/stars/benmoran56/esper.svg?style=flat&label=Star&maxAge=86400)]